Residency Program in Comparative Theriogenology

 Special requirements of the program include

-- publishing one (1) peer reviewed manuscript in the field of theriogenology during the training program.
+- Submitting one or two peer reviewed manuscript in the field of theriogenology during the training program.
 The resident must be the first author of the manuscript.
 The publication may be original research, a clinical case report, or an in depth review article;

-The resident will spend a minimum of 60% of their time in the clinical theriogenology practice, and a minimum of 12% of their time outside of clinics participating in research, manuscript preparation, teaching, graduate studies, continuing education, special rotations, exam preparation, or other activities deemed appropriate by the Training Advisor.
+The resident will spend most of their time in the clinical theriogenology practice, the rest will be spent outside of clinics participating in research, manuscript preparation, teaching, graduate studies, continuing education, special rotations, exam preparation, or other activities deemed appropriate by the Training Advisor.
 The remainder of the time will be spent in either clinical service or any of the activities already discussed previously.
 The resident will be primarily responsible for the equine embryo recipient herd management.
 He/she will participate in all reproductive referral and emergency cases at the Veterinary Medical Teaching Hospital and will be a participant in the assisted reproduction program.
-The majority of the resident's clinical time between February and July will be spent on the equine reproduction service.
-Outside of these months, a minimum of 12 weeks will be spent on the food animal reproduction service, 8 weeks at private small animal clinics with active small animal reproduction programs, and the remaining clinical time on the comparative theriogenology service at the VMTH taking care of canine, equine, and camelid cases.
+The majority of the resident's clinical time between February and August will be spent on the equine reproduction service.
+Outside of these months, around 8 weeks will be spent on the food animal reproduction service, 2-4 weeks at private small animal clinics with active small animal reproduction programs, and the remaining clinical time on the comparative theriogenology service at the VMTH taking care of equine and some canine, and camelid cases.

 Residents will develop the ability to critically evaluate veterinary literature and will obtain a broad scientific base which is critical to an understanding of reproductive problems.
 The resident is encouraged to use the medical library and computer-assisted learning programs and will have the opportunity to attend many campus seminars.
 Regular opportunity will be provided to attend and participate in small and large animal grand rounds presentations.
-Theriogenology topic rounds are held weekly and journal club held monthly for most of the year.
-For each resident a trip to a major scientific meeting is strongly encouraged and for each resident year, partial funding may be provided from resident training funds to help defray expenses.
+Theriogenology topic and Journal club rounds are held weekly for most of the year.
+Reproductive Pathology rounds are held monthly.
+A trip to a major scientific meeting is strongly encouraged and for each resident year, partial funding may be provided from resident training funds to help defray expenses.
 When scheduling trips, priority is given to second year residents if conflict arises.

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the resident's duties, therefore, includes timely communication with referring veterinarians and clients.